Introduction to Accommodations

 The only options to stay inside the Smokies are camping and a single lodge, LeConte Lodge, which is only accessible by hiking.
 Luckily, you don’t have to camp to experience that “in the national park” feeling.

-Whether you stay in a cabin for a large group or with your furry friend in a pet-friendly cabin, these nearby Smoky Mountain towns combine nature with the creature comforts of home.
+Whether you stay in a cabin for a large group or with your furry friend in a pet-friendly cabin, these nearby Smoky Mountain towns are perfect for your crew—whether that’s family or friends—combining nature with the creature comforts of home.
 From nature-filled Gatlinburg to leisurely Townsend and Maggie Valley, there’s something for everyone to enjoy.
 Check out our Google Map to see our full list of towns and nearby entrances.

 Gatlinburg is one of the best places to stay in the Smoky Mountains.
 Located in eastern Tennessee — and with three park entrances directly in town — Gatlinburg offers easy access to the Smokies.
 It also hosts a variety of shops, restaurants, and fun attractions for all ages.
+Hotels in Gatlinburg and Pigeon Forge often include pools, restaurants, and proximity to local attractions.
 There are also a few airports near Gatlinburg in case you plan to fly.

 Gatlinburg is home to plenty of holiday parades and festivals, making it ideal for Christmas activities in Gatlinburg.
 During winter, the Trolley Ride of Lights showcases the town’s festive celebration with millions of lights throughout the city.
 Gatlinburg is also one of the few places to spot fireflies in the Smoky Mountains between late May and early June — considered the best time to visit the Smokies.